-The round top stele was found in 1962 in a plateu north of Keşlik village near Yeşilhisar town of Kayseri.
+The round top stele was found lying face down in 1962 by the landowner Abdullah Tanık in a dry creek bed in a plateau called Bayındır Yayla north of Keşlik village which lies about 2 km north of the Altunhisar town in Niğde province and was handed over to officials from the Niğde Museum.
+It is likely that the stele was originally erected on a base carved into an andesite block at the top of a nearby hill called Kasım Tepesi (see last picture below).
 It shows the Storm-God holding grapes and a long stem of wheat in a pose similar to the one in İvriz.
 The stele is carved of andesite and approximately 1.5 meter in height.
-On the background of the god figure and probably on the sides there are illegible traces of a 9-line hieroglyphic Luwian inscription.
-It is likely that the stele was originally erected on a base carved into natural rock near the hill top (see last picture below).
-Based on similarities to Warpalawa monuments it is associated with the Tuwana Kingdom and dated to the second half of the 8th century BCE.
-The stele is currently in Niğde Museum.
+In the background of the god figure and probably on the sides there are illegible traces of a 9-line Hieroglyphic Luwian inscription.
+Based on the location and similarities to Warpalawa monuments, it is associated with the Neo-Hittite Tuwana Kingdom and dated to the second half of the 8th century BCE.
+The stele is currently on display in the Niğde Museum.

 Berges, D., J. Nollé.
 Tyana - Archäologisch-historische Untersuchungen zum südwestlichen Kappadokien, Bonn: Hebelt, 2000: 103.

 Çınaroğlu, A. "M.Ö.
 I. Binde Keşlik Yaylası ve Civarı," IX.
 Türk Tarih Kongresi, v.1, 1986: 323332 and plts.
 12739.

 DAlfonso, L., C. Mora, "Archaeological Survey in Northern Tyanitis," , ICAANE 6 v.2, 2010: 12338 (128) and figs. 67.